 The longtime Prescott resident has moved frequently of late as he sought various political posts.
 Most recently, he has taken up residency in Maricopa, AZ as he readies for his latest adventure.

-Though he announced his intent to seek the congressional seat in July, Bennett’s congressman website remains oddly devoid of any information, though it does have the all-important donation page.
+Though he announced his intent to seek the congressional seat in July, Bennett’s congressional website remains oddly devoid of any information, though it does have the all-important donation page.

 In addition to House Speaker David Gowan, other Republicans in the race are Pinal County Sheriff Paul Babeu, who strolled the Arizona/Mexican border with John McCain in 2010, aiding McCain’s deceitful ‘complete the danged fence” reelection charade.
 Immediately after the ballots were counted, McCain and Jeff Flake formed the “Gang of Eight” pro-amnesty cabal in which they colluded with the most liberal of Democrats.
 Marco Rubio, now a presidential candidate, was an eager participant.